WolvSec/Archived-WolveSec-Knowledge-Base/onboarding.md

 <h3>Meetups</h3>
 <p>
-Team that consists of people in and out of Ann Arbor, therefore we connect on Discord.
+The team that consists of people in and out of Ann Arbor, therefore we connect on Discord.
 When many of us are in proximity, we may organize a meetup!
 Feel free to add your meetup to this list:
 </p>

 * <b>Dearborn</b>: TBD